akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/wpdatatables/readme.txt

 = 1.1 =
 * Migrated Table Tools to use HTML5 instead of Adobe Flash
 * Advanced settings for configuring Table Tools (individually per button)
 * Wide tables can be configured to be horizontally scrollable
 * Upgraded used libraries
 * Compatibility with WP 4.5.2 approved
 * Numerous bugfixes

 = 1.0 =
-* Launch of the Lite version
+* Initial version for wp.org